 Suboxone Side Effects

-Common or Less Severe Suboxone Side Effects
+Common (Less-Severe) Suboxone Side Effects

-Most people treating opioid addiction with Suboxone experience at least some of the following side effects: all-over body weakness; feeling very cold or chilled; nausea, with or without vomiting; diarrhea; constipation; feeling dizzy or light-headed; unusual fatigue; facial flushing; insomnia; headaches; profuse sweating; and pain in the stomach.
+Most people treating opioid addiction with Suboxone experience at least some of the following side effects:

 Severe Suboxone Side Effects